devraza/dianciemacs/README.md

 #### License
-DianciEmacs is licensed under the GNU GPL v3, (Emacs is made by GNU, so a GNU license seemed fitting) to 'ensure that every user has freedom\
-(copyleft) and to prevent unauthorized copying.
+DianciEmacs is licensed under the GNU GPL v3, (Emacs is made by GNU, so a GNU license seemed fitting) to ensure that every user has freedom (copyleft) and to prevent unauthorized copying.

 #### Maintainers